When your budget won't let you give gifts to everyone in the world—which is always, by the way—who should you give...

 11 Minute Read

 We all know how to deal with debt—pay it off!
 Investing, however, is more complicated, and most people have questions about how and when to do it.
-So, to give you the answers you need, we put together everything Dave has to say about long-term wealth building in one place.
+But because everyone’s situation is different, there’s no good way to answer those questions and take everyone’s unique challenges and goals into account.

 Your income is your most important wealth-building tool.
-As long as your income is tied up making debt payments, you won't be able to build wealth.
-And, if you begin investing before you’ve built up your emergency fund, you’ll end up tapping your investments when an emergency comes along.
+As long as it’s tied up in monthly debt payments, you can’t build wealth.
+And if you begin investing before you’ve built up your emergency fund, you’ll end up tapping your retirement investments when an emergency comes along.

-If you are still on Baby Steps 1-3, be patient.
+If you’re still on Baby Steps 1-3, be patient.
 Put off investing for now.
-Avoiding a crisis with a fully funded emergency fund and paying off high-interest debt is a fantastic investment!
+After all, avoiding a financial crisis with a fully funded emergency fund and paying off debt is a fantastic investment!

-- Save 3-6 months of expenses as your fully funded emergency fund
+- Save 3-6 months of expenses for a fully funded emergency fund.

-- Invest 15% of household income into Roth IRAs and pre-tax retirement
+- Invest 15% of household income in tax-advantaged retirement accounts like a 401(k) or Roth IRA.

 - Build wealth and give!
 Continue to invest in mutual funds and real estate.